 Media Literacy and Composition (MeL-Comp) is a one semester senior level class designed to prepare students for the demands of a competitive career marketplace.
-Instruction will focus on the writing that defines, describes, informs or explains and on media literacy/research.
+Instruction will focus on writing that informs, explains, and persuades and on media literacy/research.
 To build media literacy skills, students will a learn how to use modern library/online resources, how to evaluate information for credibility, how to properly give credit when using another's ideas, how to find the information necessary to make informed life decisions, and how to clearly communicate what they have learned.
-Additionally, students will learn to write informative pieces using formats such as comparison/contrast, cause/effect, and problem/solution.
+Students will have ample practice composing informational, persuasive and narrative essays and speeches.
 This class will focus on the literacy skills, written communication skills, and oral communication skills that are essential for success in today's workplace.
-This course is recommended for incoming seniors currently taking Literature Survey and/or Writing Survey.
+This course is recommended for incoming seniors currently taking Literature and Writing Survey.